matbadev/dabirva/README.md

 ### Advanced: use custom `Executor` for item diffing

 To perform the item diffing process on a custom `Executor` provide a suitable factory to `DabirvaConfig` which is used by the `dabirvaItems` binding adapter.
-This can also be used to execute the diffing synchronously on the main thead:
+This can also be used to execute the diffing synchronously on the main thread:

 ```kotlin
 DabirvaConfig.factory = DabirvaFactory { Dabirva(diffExecutor = Runnable::run) }